FameThemes/teesight-api-docs/readme.md

 ```

 ## Example webhook reciever
-When order item tracking code is changed, we will send a webhook to your site.
+When an order item tracking code is changed, we will send a webhook to your site.

 First, go to Orders -> Webhook URL to add your Webhook, see: https://cl.ly/5c8f48e18696